TEAMMATES/teammates/docs/dependencies.md

 To update a library's version, simply change the version number declared in `build.gradle` file.

-- If you are using command line or IntelliJ, your next build will automatically reflect the change.
+- If you are using command line, your next build will automatically reflect the change.
 - If you are using Eclipse, right click on the project in the Project Explorer and select `Gradle → Refresh Gradle Project` for the changes to be reflected.
+- If you are using IntelliJ, dependencies are automatically refreshed as soon as changes to the file are detected (assuming auto-import is enabled).

 # Managing Client-Side Dependencies